Anteex/drop2comp-v2/src/content/privatepolicy_ru.md

 We may also store some information locally on your device.
 For example, we may store information as a local cache so that you can open the app and view content faster.

-_Personal Information within Your Content_

-If any of your Personal Information comprises Your Content (as defined in the Drop2comp Terms of Service), we may (subject to this Privacy Policy) use such Personal Information in accordance with the "Your Content" section of the Drop2comp Terms of Service.

 ##### HOW WE SHARE INFORMATION
 We may share information about you in the following ways:
 * With third parties.
 We may share your information with the following third parties:
     * With service providers, sellers, and partners.
 We may share information about you with service providers who perform services on our behalf, sellers that provide goods through our services, and business partners that provide services and functionality.
     * With third parties for legal reasons.
 We may share information about you if we reasonably believe that disclosing the information is needed to:
         * comply with any valid legal process, governmental request, or applicable law, rule, or regulation.
-        * investigate, remedy, or enforce potential Terms of Service violations.
         * protect the rights, property, and safety of us, our users, or others.
         * detect and resolve any fraud or security concerns.
     * With third parties as part of a merger or acquisition.
 If we get involved in a merger, asset sale, financing, liquidation or bankruptcy, or acquisition of all or some portion of our business to another company, we may share your information with that company before and after the transaction closes.